fdps545/MHL/GUI SAD Proj/README.txt

+Asterisk are the ones that are not yet solved/new ones

 CHANGES

+* Changed character limit for requirements_status in Student table (database)
+* Section in Filter was changed back into dropdown menu
+* deleted Age field in Enrollment Form
 Section in Filter Search was changed into textbox Changed the layout of the Enrollment Form
 	added ID Number field